-The University provides a range of services to support student health and wellness from disability accomodations, to alcohol and drug education, to mental health services.
-Students who aren't already covered through a family member's policy are encourged to sign up for health insurance.
+The University provides a range of services to support student health and wellness from disability accommodations, to alcohol and drug education, to mental health services.
+Students who aren't already covered by a family member's policy are encouraged to sign up for health insurance.

 UW-Richland offers a wide array of health and wellness programming and activities for students, including an active intramural program, club soccer program, and open gym activities.
 In addition, the Roadrunners compete in the 13-school Wisconsin Collegiate Conference where competitive intercollegiate sports offered are women’s basketball & volleyball and men’s basketball.
-See Athletic Director Tracy Krueger for information.
+See Athletic Director Jose Jefferson for information.

 The University does not provide health insurance coverage for injuries and accidents incurred in the gymnasium during instructional, intramural or varsity sports participation.
 Participants should be covered by a family or personal policy.
 Information on student health insurance policies is available in the Solution Center.